cran-task-views/GraphicalModels/GraphicalModels.md

 ### Representation, manipulation and display of graphs

+- `r pkg("sbm")`: A collection of tools and functions to adjust a variety of stochastic blockmodels (SBM).
+Supports at the moment Simple, Bipartite, 'Multipartite' and Multiplex SBM (undirected or directed with Bernoulli, Poisson or Gaussian emission laws on the edges, and possibly covariate for Simple and Bipartite SBM).

 -   `r pkg("backbone")`: An implementation of methods for extracting an unweighted unipartite graph (i.e. a backbone) from an unweighted unipartite graph, a weighted unipartite graph, the